Looking for the best way to spend two days in Merida, Mexico?

 As one of the Seven Wonders of the World — does Chichen Itza even need an introduction?!
 Located about two hours from Merida, most visitors will want to visit the Mayan Ruins of Chichen Itza, a UNESCO World Heritage Site considered among the best ruins in Mexico.

-You can take a bus to Chichen Itza from Merida, but know a rental car is quicker and more convenient.
-Either way you get there, plan to stay for about three hours, as this is a large site.
+You can take a bus to Chichen Itza from Merida but knowing a rental car is quicker and more convenient.
+Either way, you get there, plan to stay for about three hours, as this is a large site.

 Click here to book a day trip from Merida to Chichen Itza.